2BDM/programming_for_iot_applications_project/README.md

 The application is able to tailor the plant needs by retrieving information stored in a database.

-A promo video and a demo are available on Youtube:
+A promo video and a demo are available on YouTube:

 * [Promo](https://youtu.be/0MKoJqTkVQ4)
 * [Demo](https://youtu.be/5EUWtzwSwGE)